 Armed with the philosophy that financial planning isn’t an event, but a life-long process, Bert set out to perfect his ideal by creating Cambridge Connection, Inc. Bert’s company is based on the belief that fee-only compensation and a fiduciary relationship are vital components of the goal to place the interests of the client above all others.

 For nearly 40 years, Cambridge Connection has provided comprehensive, fee-only financial advising to people in every stage of the financial life cycle.
 Along with two fellow advisors and a staff of paraplanners, Bert offers services such as goal setting, tax planning & preparation, insurance review, asset allocation, education financing, estate planning, portfolio management, investment counseling, and wealth management.
-With offices in Michigan, Arizona, Florida, and California, plus the ability to meet virtually with clients around the world, Cambridge Connection has grown to become a leading fee-only firm catering to diverse clientele.
+With offices in Michigan, Florida, and California, plus the ability to meet virtually with clients around the world, Cambridge Connection has grown to become a leading fee-only firm catering to diverse clientele.

 In 1983 fee-only financial planning practitioners coalesced into an organization, the National Association of Personal Financial Advisors (NAPFA), with Bert as one of the pioneer members.
 In 1995 Bert again utilized his decades of experience to form another new organization, now known as the Alliance of Comprehensive Planners (ACP), to train financial advisors on a national basis in the Cambridge approach to holistic fee-only financial planning.
 As you well know, ACP has become a notable force in the financial industry with hundreds of advisors having been trained in the ACP/Cambridge System™.